canonical/craft-parts/docs/explanation/overlays.rst

 ``OVERLAY`` Step
 ****************

-It is sometimes necessary to modify the base filesystem when generating a parts-based payload.
-On these occasions, the ``OVERLAY`` step provides the means to do so.
+Some Craft applications, such as Rockcraft_, include entire base filesystems in addition to the usual part-generated payload.
+The ``OVERLAY`` step provides the means to modify the base filesystem.

 Overlay Parameters
 ------------------